zuyux/sphinx-canisters/README.md

    - A recurring ⏱️ timer is set to run every ⏳ hour using the `Timer` module from the 🛠️ Motoko base library.
 This timer triggers the main operation of checking whether a question is timed out and, if necessary, closes it and evaluates responses.

 2. **🔗 Stacks API Integration**
-   - The `requestor.mo` canister interacts with the **Stacks blockchain** using 🌐 HTTP outcalls.
+   - The `cerebellum.mo` canister interacts with the **Stacks blockchain** using 🌐 HTTP outcalls.
 It checks if a question contract is open or closed, closes it, and initiates 💰 fund transfers.
    - For interaction, HTTPS 📡 GET and POST requests are used to call the Stacks contracts.

 3. **🤖 OpenAI Integration**